our doors are open!

 Where do girls go after The Lampstand residential program?

 There are several options for girls when they graduate from The Lampstand safehome.
 When appropriate, program graduates may reunite with their families.
-Graduates may also be placed in therapeutic foster care or with an Expanded Family through Patrick Henry Family Services (a church-based alternative to state-run foster care).
+Graduates may also be placed in therapeutic foster care.

 What items do you need for your safe home?

 How do I volunteer with the Lampstand?

 We currently offer positions on an as-needed basis.
 Click here to learn about all the ways you can serve and submit an interest form.